 The Sales Management Certificate is designed to prepare students for an entry level position in the sales field.
-It is structured to provide the student with a general business and sales background in the fundamental areas of business management, business computer applications, communications and critical thinking.
+It is structured to provide the student with a general business and sales background in the fundamental areas of business management, business computer applications, communications, marketing and sales.
 Applicants to the Sales Management Certificate Program must meet the general admission requirements of the College.

 CL LAB CR

 BUS101R Introduction to Business 3 0 3

 BCPT101R Introduction to Computer Applications 2 3 3

-BUS102R Business Correspondence 3 0 3
+ENGL122R Professional Communications# 3 0 3

+SPRING SEMESTER

+CL LAB CR

-ACCT103R Fundamentals of Accounting 3 0 3
+ACCT103R Fundamentals of Accouning# 3 0 3

 BUSxxxR Introduction to Sales# 3 0 3

-BUSxxxR Critical Thinking/Conflict Resolution# 3 0 3

-BUS110R Principles of Management#

-OR

-BUSxxxR Internship# 3 0 3

-- \ Students can take either Management or Intern with PC Connection, depending on status. - # Co/prerequisites Required.
+- Co/prerequisites Required.
 See Course Descriptions Program of Study is subject to change.